composer/windows-setup/README.md

 <a name="About"></a>
 ## About

-[Composer][composer] is a wonderful tool but it can sometimes be tricky to install on computers not blessed with the rich development environment that comes as standard on others.
-Yes, we are looking at you, Windows.

-This installer attempts to ease that pain by:
+[Composer][composer] is a wonderful tool but it can sometimes be tricky to install on Windows.
+This installer attempts to ease the pain by:

 * helping you set up PHP so it can be used from the command line
 * installing Composer so that you can use it from any location by typing: `composer`